Basque Country (autonomous community): Sports

 Basque rural sports, known as Herri Kirolak in Basque, are a number of sports competitions rooted in the traditional lifestyles of the Basque people, for example Basque pelota, the Basque version of the European game family that includes real tennis and squash.
 Basque players, playing for either the Spanish or the French teams, dominate international competitions.

 The Basque country is also home to former national football champions Athletic Club from Bilbao.
 It has a strict Cantera policy of employing only players born or trained in the Basque Country (greater region).
 Athletic's policy does not apply to head coaches, with famous names as Howard Kendall and Jupp Heynckes coaching the team at various points.
 In spite of this, the club shares with worldwide heavyweights Real Madrid and FC Barcelona the distinction of never being relegated from the top flight.

 Another major Basque Country club is Real Sociedad from San Sebastián, who contest the Basque derby with Athletic.
 Real Sociedad used to practise the same policy, until they signed Irish striker John Aldridge in the late 1980s.
 Since then, Real Sociedad have had many foreign players.
 Xabi Alonso became the only Basque player to win both the World Cup and the club European Cup and he played in the Real Sociedad.
-The region is also home to other La Liga clubs SD Eibar and Deportivo Alavés.
+The region is also home to another La Liga club Deportivo Alavés.

 The most renowned Basque footballer of all time is possibly Andoni Zubizarreta who holds the record for appearances in La Liga with 622 games and has won six league titles and the European Cup.
 Nowadays, the best known Basque football player is Xabi Alonso, winner of two UEFA European Championships and one World Cup, who played for Real Sociedad, Liverpool, Real Madrid and Bayern Munich, but retired in 2017.
 Other notable Basque players include Mikel Arteta, Asier Illarramendi, Andoni Iraola, Aritz Aduriz, Xabi Prieto and Ander Herrera.
 Both Athletic and Real Sociedad have won the Spanish league, including dominating the competition in the early 1980s, with the last title won by a Basque club being Athletic's 1984 title.

-At the international level, Basque players were especially prominent in Spanish selections prior to the Civil War, with all of those at the 1928 Olympics, and the majority of the 1920 Olympics and 1934 World Cup squads, born in the region.
+At international level, Basque players were especially prominent in Spanish selections prior to the Civil War, with all of those at the 1928 Olympics, and the majority of the 1920 Olympics and 1934 World Cup squads, born in the region.
 There is an unofficial 'national' team which plays occasional friendlies, however its squads pick players from the wider territory including Navarre and the French Basque Country.